xishec/mbo-db/OFFLINE_APP_PROPOSAL.md

 ### Option 1: Offline Mode (No Cell Service)

 Best for locations with no cell coverage.
-Any admin can use their own laptop.
+Requires the **offline USB key** (which stays at the field shelter).

-1. **Before fieldwork** (with internet): App downloads latest data to your laptop
+1. **Before fieldwork** (with internet at home/office):
+   - Open app and let it download latest data to your laptop
+2. **At the field shelter** (no internet):
+   - Plug in the offline USB key (kept at the shelter)
+   - App detects the key and enables offline data entry
-2. **During fieldwork** (no internet): Add new bird captures to local storage
+   - Add new bird captures to local storage
+   - Unplug USB key when done (leave it at the shelter for next person)
+3. **After fieldwork** (back online at home/office):
+   - Open app with internet connection
-3. **After fieldwork** (with internet): App uploads your new data to the cloud
+   - App uploads your new data to the cloud

-**⚠️ Only ONE admin can use offline mode at a time!** If two admins work offline simultaneously, their changes will conflict when syncing.
+**⚠️ Only ONE admin can use offline mode at a time!** The physical USB key stays at the shelter—whoever is at the shelter can work offline.

 ### Option 2: Online Mode (Mobile Hotspot)